wg-perception/object_tracker/README.md

 ### Parameters
-There are various parameters that can be set to fine tune the rotation model estimation; the default values should be good for a variety of practical cases but if you want to fine tune the behavior you can do so by running:
+There are various parameters that can be set to fine tune the rotation model estimation; the default values should be good for a variety of practical cases but, if you want to change the behavior, you can do so by running:

 	$ rosrun dynamic_reconfigure reconfigure_gui /objects_tracker